makingentropy/makingentropy.github.io/Project_1/readme.md

 ## Game Objective
 Build 3 complete straights (from A to K) before your opponent.
-If both complete their 3 straights in the same round, winner also has highest score.
+If both players complete their 3 straights in the same round, winner also has highest score.

 ## Setup
 Each player begins with their own deck of cards.